corelevel/DatabaseArchiving/README.md

 * *LastPurgedDate* - date of the last successful data purge
 * *RowsPurged* - total rows purged
 * *CompleteDate* - successful completion date

-The working database must be created on the source database server.
-Schema contained in *schema.sql* file.